 This course focuses on the content and skills necessary to take a comprehensive client history, to perform a physical and psychological assessment of signs and symptoms, and to note pathophysiologic changes and psychosocial variations in adult clients.
 Prerequisites: NUR 501, NUR 504, NUR 511, and NUR 515.
-Students are required to present evidence of a basic physical assessment course within the past five years or successful performance on an examination testing baseline assessment knowledge and skills
+Students are required to present evidence of a basic physical assessment course within the past five years or successful performance on an examination testing baseline assessment knowledge and skills prior to entry into course.

-NUR 580 The Advanced Nursing Management of the Acutely Ill Adult-Gerontology Populations SH
+NUR 580 The Advanced Nursing Management of the Acutely III Adult-Gerontology Populations 2 SH